 Do Other People Engage with Them on Twitter and Other Social Media?

-This is a good way to figure out if those 200k followers a person has on Twitter are sock puppet accounts.
+This is a good way to figure out if those 200k followers a person has on Twitter are sock puppet accounts or that person is indeed a social media influencer.

 If they have constant, regular discourse with their Twitter followers and you assume these people to be real people, then this is a great flag for being influential.
 You will often note that some quite important people who previous to social media would never speak to the masses, now involve themselves in lengthy chats.
 There are no gatekeepers now, so if you want to speak to Lord Sugar, Stephen Fry, Piers Morgan, Cailtin Moran, etc. you can.